SUI-Components/sui/packages/sui-i18n/README.md

 ### Add or modify translations dynamically

-You can use the method `addTranslations` to add new literals or modify existent ones given a key.
+You can use the method `addTranslations` to add new literals or modify existing ones given a key.
 ```javascript
 import I18n from '@s-ui/i18n';
 import Polyglot from '@s-ui/i18n/lib/adapters/polyglot';